Mona Sahlin: Personal life

 Mona Sahlin has one brother and two sisters.
 Her brother, Janne Andersson, is the former lead singer of the pop group Japop and owns his own production company.
 Her sister Lena Ridemar is the chief of staff at the Tenants' Association.

 In 1982, she married Bo Sahlin, a politician who later became the CEO of the Social Democratic media company AiP Media Produktion AB in 2006.
-The couple have three children: Jenny (b.
-1983), Gustav (b.
-1989), and Johan who died after ten months as a result of heart failure.
+The couple have three children: Jenny (born 1983), Gustav (born 1989), and Johan who died after ten months as a result of heart failure.
 She also has a child named Ann-Sofie from a previous relationship with a man named David Peña.